open-cogsci/osdoc/content/getting-opensesame/running-from-source.md

 - <https://github.com/smathot/OpenSesame/releases>

 You can also download a development snapshot of the code.
 To obtain a reasonable stable snapshot, download from the `master` branch.
-To get the latest, greatest, and potentially very unstable snapshot, download from the `playground` branch.
+To get the latest, greatest, and potentially very unstable snapshot, download from the the branch that corresponds to the major version of OpenSesane (e.g., `heisenberg` for 2.9, `ising` for 3.0).

 - <https://github.com/smathot/OpenSesame/>